-Step 4: Create and Configure New Users for Ultra Search Instances
+Step 4: Create and Configure New Users for Oracle Ultra Search Instances

-Ultra Search uses Oracle's fine grained access control feature to support multiple Ultra Search instances within one physical database.
-This is especially useful for large organizations or application service providers (ASPs) that want to host multiple disjoint search indexes within one installation of Oracle.
+Oracle Ultra Search uses Oracle's fine grained access control feature to support multiple Oracle Ultra Search instances within one physical database.
+This is especially useful for large organizations or application service providers (ASPs) which want to host multiple disjoint search indexes within one installation of Oracle.

-Note: Ultra Search requires that each Ultra Search virtual instance belong to a unique database user.
-Therefore, as part of the installation process, you must create one or more new database users to own all data for your Ultra Search instance.
+Note: Oracle Ultra Search requires that each Oracle Ultra Search virtual instance belong to a unique database user.
+Therefore, as part of the installation process, you must create one or more new database users to own all data for your Oracle Ultra Search instance.